Kshitij-Banerjee/Kshitij-Banerjee.github.io/content/posts/2024-04-15-deepseekcoder-writes-react.md

 **Things to note:**

-It doesn't know when to stop, and kindof keep spitting code at times - so I had to manually stop it
+It doesn't know when to stop, and kind of keep spitting code at times - so I had to manually stop it

 ### Verdict

 - 👍 - Works as expected

-### 1.2 Writing an HOC that augments the decorates the logging instead of using the hook.
+### 1.2 Writing a HOC that augments the logging instead of using the hook.

 *PROMPT:*